mjmaher987/Py-Minus-Compiler/README.md

 This phase is the main part of the compiler, because the median code is generated.

 ## Phase 4 - Semantic Analyser
+Here the errors related to semantic analyser are checked.